MJSchut/PyRoPy/README.md

 ## Development

 This game was originally written in Python 2.7 using libtcodpy.
-It has been modernized to work with Python 3.12 using the tcod library.
+It is currently being restored and modernized to work with Python 3.12 using the tcod library.
+The restoration process includes:

+- Updating the codebase to modern Python standards
+- Replacing deprecated libtcodpy calls with modern tcod equivalents
+- Preserving and enhancing the original game mechanics
+- Improving code documentation and structure
+- Adding new features while maintaining the original roguelike feel

 ## License

-[Add your license information here]
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+## Historical Development Notes

+This section contains historical information about the project's earlier versions.

+### Original Description
-This is a python roguelike that I'll be maintaining as a hobby project.
+This is a python roguelike that was maintained as a hobby project.
-Parts of this will follow the libtcod tutorial.
+Parts of this followed the libtcod tutorial.

-Short instructions.
-Arrow keys to move
-- g: pick up items
-- i: bring up inventory
-- q: equip items
-- w: wear items
-- d: drop items
-- e: eat items
+### Update Log
+- **0.02a/b**: Added Limb system with humanoid creature presets.
+Relocated message log.
+Added potion color persistence.
+Added creature bleeding.
+- **0.02**: Major update!
+Added Limb system (currently player is a set of hands).
+Added equipment system.
+Implemented field of view.
+Expanded level generation with miner cave algorithm.
+- **0.01e**: Expanded combat, improved message system, basic level generation.
+- **0.01d**: Added run.bat and Python 2.7 release.
+Added message and basic combat systems.
+- **0.01c**: Added camera system.
+Made walls bumpable and fungus killable.
+- **0.01b**: Added Entity system with OOP principles.
+- **0.01a**: Initial version with basic @ movement.

 ---